 Module responsible for data relocation is called

 reloc.
-When a band is chosen for defragmentation or a media management event is received, the appropriate blocks are marked as required to be moved.
+When a band is chosen for garbage collection, the appropriate blocks are marked as required to be moved.
 The

 reloc module takes a band that has some of such blocks marked, checks their validity and, if they're still valid, copies them.

-In order to use the FTL module, a device capable of zoned interface is required e.g.
+In order to use the FTL module, a cache device formatted with VSS DIX metadata is required.

 Similar to other bdevs, the FTL bdevs can be created either based on JSON config files or via RPC.
 Both interfaces require the same arguments which are described by the